esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 2) Create a SLURM script to run the shell script in VRE_dapto_resistance directory and submit to cluster.
 Read comments in variant_call.sbat for assistance.

-3) Once the job completes, Make sure you bgzip and tabix index your vcf file - \*_filter_gatk.vcf (in folder Step6_variantfilteraion) for IGV visualization since it is not included in variant calling shell script. (*Note - snpEff annotation should be skipped because our reference genome is not available in snpEff database and therfore the variant_call.sh under VRE_dapto_resistance doesn't include snpEff commands)
+3) Once the job completes, Make sure you bgzip and tabix index your vcf file - \*_filter_gatk.vcf (in folder Step6_variantfilteraion) for IGV visualization since it is not included in variant calling shell script.

+**Note - snpEff annotation should be skipped because our reference genome is not available in snpEff database and therfore the variant_call.sh under VRE_dapto_resistance doesn't include snpEff commands**

 Wait for this variant call job to finish before you proceed to next exercise.

 4) Examine onlysnp vcf file and check how many high quality SNPs we end up with.

 5) Load files into IGV and examine annotations of variants in or around cardiolipin synthases in filtered vcf.
-Use VRE_daptoS_gene_annot.gff3, VRE_daptoS_ref_strain.fasta, relevant bam and vcf files for IGV (*note snpEff annotation should be skipped because our reference is not in the database)
+Use VRE_daptoS_gene_annot.gff3, VRE_daptoS_ref_strain.fasta, relevant bam and vcf files for IGV

+**(Note snpEff annotation should be skipped because our reference is not in the database)**

 Exercise: Colistin resistance in Acinetobacter
 ----------------------------------------------